o3de/o3de.org/content/docs/welcome-guide/tours/editor-tour.md

    * **Edit** - Edit menu items include actions for working with selections such as duplicate, delete, hide and show selection, and working with selection transforms.

-   * **Game** - Game menu items include actions for running the project, enabling in editor simulation, enabling and refreshing audio, and debugging.
+   * **Game** - Game menu items include actions for running the project, enabling in-editor simulation, enabling and refreshing audio, and debugging.

    * **Tools** - Tools menu items provide access to all of O3DE's tools and editors.